Basis

 3. store the calculated values to xs (overwrite)

-Allocation Canceling and Branching
+Free-Malloc Canceling and Branching

 // (an `insert` function in bubble sort)

-define insert(v: int, xs: int-list): int-list {
+define insert(v: int, xs: int-list) -> int-list {

 match xs {